intel/intel-extension-for-transformers/README.md

 model.inference(inputs)
 ```

-Please refer to [Neural Engine](examples/deployment/) for more details.
+Please refer to [Neural Engine](examples/deployment/) and paper[Fast Distilbert on CPU](https://arxiv.org/abs/2211.07715) for more details.

 ### Sparse Lib
 SparseLib is a high-performance operator computing library implemented by assembly.
 SparseLib contains a JIT domain, a kernel domain, and a scheduling proxy framework.